elastic/kibana/src/plugins/index_pattern_field_editor/README.md

 This is the only required option.
 You need to provide the context in which the editor is being consumed.
 This object has the following properties:

 - `indexPattern: IndexPattern`: the index pattern you want to create/edit the field into.

-- `fieldTypeToCreate?: 'scripted'|'runtime'`: optionally you can provide the field type to create.
-When you edit a field you don't need to provide this prop as it is automatically detected.
-**Default:** `runtime`.

 `onSave(field: IndexPatternField): void` (optional)